 Read on to learn what information and statistics you can get with the API for Travelpayouts.

-The token is submitted to the Header of the request in the X-Access-Token parameter.
+Pass the token to the Header of the request in the X-Access-Token parameter.

-Please note that API methods use limits, which are described in the article API rate limits.
+Please note that API requests use limits, which are described in the article API rate limits.

 https://api.travelpayouts.com/statistics/v1/get_fields_list